 But if you’re only selling online, it can be difficult to establish a local presence.
 Luckily, there are ways for ecommerce sellers to appeal to locals.

-If you want to sell locally you could make t-shirts with subculture slogans, images of the city, local sports teams, or even sell souvenirs and city guides.
+If you want to sell locally, you could make t-shirts with subculture slogans, images of the city, or local sports team logos, or even sell souvenirs and city guides.
 The possibilities are endless.

 Tips for finding niche products to sell

 While you’re brainstorming various niches and products to sell, there are a lot of important things to consider.
 Here are some types of niche products you’ll want to sell.